lovecrushfamily/lovecrushfamily/README.md

 ### WELCOME TO MY HOME
 My name is Phuc Vu.
-I am a freshman at UTEHY,
+I am a freshman at UTEHY now,
 I'm majoring in Computer Science..<br>
 ## 📫 Here's some project and info about my repo